Blog

 Yocheved (Rosenberger) Perlman – Vocalist.

 Yocheved Perlman has been performing for over 15 years for Jewish women audiences all over the United States and Canada.
 She was fortunate to grow up amongst two very talented parents who are professional musicians.
 As a young girl, she studied with top vocal coaches.
+She has performed for Chabad Houses in Florida, California, Nova Scotia, and New York with her mother Mirele Rosenberger as her accompanist.
+Yocheved has shared the stage with such renowned singers as Ruthi Navon and Kineret.
+Yocheved continues to bring joy and inspiration through her beautiful and soulful voice.

 Shira Nussdorf (Ms. Shira) – Singer, Songwriter, Producer – New York, NY